This post was originally published in April 2022. It was last updated in July 2024.

 I also want to thank the bakers that answered my questions on what makes a good croissant because they enriched this post even more.

 Many of these places get super busy on the weekends and run out of pastries pretty fast, which is why I recommend securing your croissant by placing the order online for pick-up!
-Trust me, I’ve driven to a few places only to find out that they were sold out for the day, like Gjusta in Venice.
+Trust me, I’ve driven to a few places only to find out that they were sold out for the day.
 Also, if you’re taking the croissant to-go and you’re planning on eating it in your car, I recommend eating it outside, or underneath the paper bag to prevent a flaky mess!

 Can’t go to Paris?
 No problem!
 Just watch Emily in Paris on Netflix and get yourself a croissant (or two) from any of these places.
 The City of Lights is just a bite away!